 (4893.60)

-The last 8 samples of those 32 samples are prepended to the 32 samples generating 40 samples, representing the 2 µs duration MC-OOK On Symbol.
+The last 8 samples of those 32 samples are prepended to the 32 samples generating 40 samples, representing the 2 µs duration WUR OOK On Symbol.
 This step corresponds to the GI Insertion in Figure 30-6 (An example of an On-WG for the WUR-Sync and WUR-Data fields with WUR HDR(11ba)).

-For a single 20 MHz WUR channel, the 2 µs duration MC-OOK Off Symbol should be constructed by the Off-Waveform Generator (Off-WG) as zero for 2 µs.
+For a single 20 MHz WUR channel, the 2 µs duration WUR OOK Off Symbol may be generated by MC-OOK by the Off-Waveform Generator (Off-WG) as zero for 2 µs.

-With the 2 µs duration MC-OOK On and Off Symbols, the PPDU should meet the Correlation test defined in 30.3.12.5 (Correlation test on MC-OOK symbols).
+With the 2 µs duration WUR OOK On and Off Symbols, the PPDU should meet the Correlation test defined in 30.3.12.5 (Correlation test on MC-OOK symbols).

 ….